-I spent the next two months working out to DVDs in my living room (in my underwear, which is a nice perk).
-After I finished the program I wasn’t out of shape anymore, and even had some ab definition.
+I spent the next two months working out to DVDs in my living room (in my underwear, which is a nice perk), and after I finished the program I wasn’t out of shape anymore and even had some ab definition.

 - And so on…

-- Trading in and out of investments.
+- When we trade in and out of investments.

 Here’s an example from the 2008 financial crisis.

 So what’s the lesson here?
-When the market crashes, don’t take action.
+When the market crashes don’t take action.